baptistecaziot/pitracker/README.md

 3. Set up the network: connect the Pis to a wifi router, set up fixed IP.

 4. Set up shared folders: install and set up Samba.

-  a.
-Install Samba: ```sudo apt-get install samba samba-common-bin```.
+  1. Install Samba: ```sudo apt-get install samba samba-common-bin```.
 What you select regarding DHCP doesn't matter as we will use fixed-IP.

-  b.
-Create data folder ```mkdir ~/data```.
+  2. Create data folder ```mkdir ~/data```.
 This folder can be anywhere on the disk, here it is created directly in the user's home.

-  c.
-Edit the Samba config file: ```sudo nano /etc/samba/smb.conf```.
+  3. Edit the Samba config file: ```sudo nano /etc/samba/smb.conf```.
 Change the following lines:
   - Required: at the end of the file add the following section:
   ```
   [PiShare]